-A squadron by itself is nothing.
-A number with a rota of pilots and staff, and in the wartime United States Army Air Force and in the German Luftwaffe, they were little more cogs within the over overall command structure of a flying group or combat wing which manifested all the esprit d’corps.
+To be fair, a squadron by itself is nothing, being a number with a rota of pilots and staff.
+In the wartime United States Army Air Force (USAAF) and in the German Luftwaffe, they were little more cogs within the overall command structure of a flying group or combat wing which manifested the esprit d’corps.
 In these other air forces, the squadron was interchangeable as to be almost an afterthought of organization.

 In the Royal Air Force, the squadrons of the Second World War breathed life.
 They were full of faces and names, with a history dating back to an arguably more elegant age of the early century.
 No bawdy emblems were allowed – all insignia had to be approved by the ruling monarch and to each was added a creed.
-Most were made out of Latin, others in the language of the regions some squadrons had adopted as home.
+Most were hewn out of Latin, others in the language of the regions that squadrons called home.
 They breathed culture and sophistication.
 But that did not mean they could not be inane.